 - When these servers receive a request, they search associated domain for different nameservers.

 - Once nameservers are discovered, the request is forwarded to those name servers.
 Which actually are computers your hosting company is managing.

 - Then your hosting company forwards the request to the web servers which are nothing but computers where your websites are stored.

-- Finally the requested website is then fetched by the web server.
+- Finally, the requested website is then fetched by the web server.

 Domain Name is not Web Host!

 Since we have established that domain Names are actually identifying addresses for your website and blogs, let’s talk about Web hosting.
 Web Host is actually a computer where all the files and data pertaining to your site is being Stored.
-It acts like a home for your site to live in.
+It acts as a home for your site to live in.

 Hosting Companies use these computers or Servers that hold website data and offer them as services.